Valerioageno/tuono/packages/README.md

 - `tuono-vite`: Handles the bundling (with chunk splitting)
 - `tuono-routes-generator`: Handles the creation of the `routeGen.tree.ts` file
-- `tuono-router`: Expose all the Functions and Components related to the routing
+- `tuono-router`: Exposes all the Functions and Components related to the routing
-- `tuono`: Collect and expose all the public APIs.
-Is the only published package
+- `tuono`: Collects and exposes all the public APIs.
+It's the only published package